gtdu/BroskiesPortal/README.md

 ## Adding New Modules
 To add a new module, you must first navigate to the `Manage Modules` tab with a `Administrator` account.
 From here, you will generate an API key for that module.
 Now, all a sub-application needs to do is make an API call to `https://YOUR_URL.com/api/` with a POST request for `api_key` (which you just generated) and `session_token`.

-Your module will be loaded as an iFrame within the main application window.
+A `standard` module will be loaded as an iFrame within the main application window.
 You will enter the URL that should be displayed when you generate the api key and when the application is loaded, there will be a GET parameter that contains the current user's session token.

+You can also create an `external` module that will just open your URL + the session token in a new tab.

 ### Example Module
 | Field | Value|